 If a student is awarded CAP status, the student’s final admission average, upon completion of high school, must remain at or above 88.0% in order to retain their CAP status.
 Students who do not meet this 88.0% final average requirement will not retain their CAP status, but will still retain their offer of admission to the Faculty of Science (assuming they meet all conditions related to that offer of admission).
 Students in this situation will then be eligible to apply for the PharmD program in the usual manner as early as their second year of post-secondary studies.

 The CAP interviews, for a select group of applicants, will take place at the School of Pharmacy in May.
 Only those applicants who participate in the interview process will be considered for admission to CAP status, as this is an important component of the selection process.

 Students who do not meet the requirements for maintaining their CAP status will have their status removed.
-Providing they meet the requirements to progress in the science degree program they are registered in, students can continue their studies toward completion of a Science degree.
-They would still be eligible to apply to the School of Pharmacy as would any other candidate who does not have CAP status, as early as their second year at Waterloo.
+Providing they meet the requirements to progress in the science degree program they are registered in, students can continue their studies toward completion of a science degree.
+They would still be eligible to apply to the PharmD program as would any other candidate who does not have CAP status, as early as their second year at Waterloo.
 Such students’ applications will be considered using the same selection criteria as is applied to the rest of the applicant pool.

 Contact us at firstname.lastname@example.org or (519) 888-4848